Weather of 2022: Cold snaps and winter storms

 On January 8, a snowstorm in Pakistan caused 23 deaths.

-Two significant winter storms affected North America at the beginning of the year, one in the middle of January that killed five and one in early February that killed eight.
+Three significant winter storms affected North America two at the beginning of the year, one in the middle of January that killed five and one in early February that killed eight, and the other at the end of year in December of 2022 that killed at least 50.

 Southern Ontario saw the second snowiest day during the January storm, with schools and airports shutting down.
 The storm also spawned a brief EF2 tornado, causing several injuries and significant damage in Iona, Florida.